smartoptics/sosnmp/docs/source/upgrade.rst

 the team took over the project and attempted twice internally to modernize the code base.
 So far, this release introduces the following changes:

+* New changes required by Python 3.12 were applied, such as completely free of asyncore.
 * Unit test coverage is further improved.
-* Legacy API based on asyncore has been completely removed.
 * New sync API based on asyncio is added to enable synchronous I/O operations and easy migration from 4.x/5.0 releases.
 * The API surface was adjusted slightly to make it more aligned with other